bemurphy/simple_monitor/README.md

 class HighJobMonitor
   include SimpleMonitor

+  # This is the most important method you should override
+  # It returns true/false to determine if there's an alert
   def needs_alert?
     Queue.jobs.count > options[:job_count_threshold]
   end

-  def send_alert
   # Alert sending method of your choice.
 SimpleMonitor
   # leaves this up to you
+  def send_alert
     Mailer.deliver_high_job_alert(Queue.jobs.count)
   end
 end